aperullo/dockerization/readme.md

 ```
 We also needed to add some flags to the redis container to enable persistence using the `command:` section.

 We need our container to restart if it fails.
-To do so we add a section to each service `restart: always`
+To do so we add a section to each service `restart: always`.

 **docker-compose.yml**